lyndon025/playtested/src/content/article/2022-12-22-an-anime-style-tactical-rpg-with-great-potential--depersonalization---early-access-review.md

 ---
-title: "An anime-style tactical RPG with great potential | Depersonalization - Early Access Review"
+author: lyndonguitar
+category: Review
-description: "Depersonalization is a new anime-style tactical RPG recently released in Early Access today, and at its heart is an interesting story intertwined with a promising gameplay, both of which are immediately noticeably to be in the early stages of the development."
+description: Depersonalization is a new anime-style tactical RPG recently released in Early Access today, and at its heart is an interesting story intertwined with a promising gameplay, both of which are immediately noticeably to be in the early stages of the development.
+featured: false
 pubDate: 2022-12-22
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "depersonalization"]
+tags:
-featured: false
+- taptap
+- depersonalization
-thumb: "/images/reviews/2022-12-22-an-anime-style-tactical-rpg-with-great-potential--depersonalization---early-access-review-0.avif"
+thumb: /images/reviews/2022-12-22-an-anime-style-tactical-rpg-with-great-potential--depersonalization---early-access-review-0.avif
+title: An anime-style tactical RPG with great potential | Depersonalization - Early Access Review
 ---

 <div class="gallery">